-Custom sheet metal enclosures present unique challenges, and qualifying an enclosure manufacturer for your short-list can be difficult.
+Custom sheet metal enclosures present unique challenges, and qualifying a custom metal fabricator for your short-list can be difficult.
 Here is a punch list of questions to ask your potential fabricator around three critical elements for success:

 - Industry Expertise & Proven Success